ADD-ONS / SCALES

 Updated on 08/01/2024, published on 23/03/2021

-• TIA requires prompt evaluation and treatment to reduce the risk of subsequent stroke (approx. 1 in 3 people with TIA will eventually experience a stroke)
+- TIA requires prompt evaluation and treatment to reduce the risk of subsequent stroke (~ 1 in 3 people with TIA will eventually have a stroke)

-• the ABCD2 score is a simple clinical prediction tool that helps to stratify patients presenting with a TIA according to their stroke risk
+- the ABCD2 score is a simple clinical prediction tool that helps to stratify patients presenting with a TIA according to their risk of stroke

 ABCD2 score